webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 **Review Etiquette:**

-**Do:**
 - Be respectful and constructive
 - Explain the "why" behind suggestions
-- Praise good work
-- Ask questions to understand
+- Ask questions to understand intent
-- Suggest alternatives
 - Focus on the code, not the person

-**Don't:**
-- Be dismissive or rude
-- Make personal comments
-- Nitpick minor style issues
-- Block on personal preferences
+- Don't block on personal preferences
-- Approve without reviewing

 ### 8.3 Review Response Times